 What better way to support the mission of BJA then to set aside a time for students to attend chapel.
-This time (weekly for elementary and daily for secondary) provides a break in the academic schedule and a chance to refocus spiritually and to hear God’s Word presented on a level that is age-appropriate and applicable.
+This time (weekly for elementary and three days a week for secondary) provides a break in the academic schedule and a chance to refocus spiritually and to hear God’s Word presented on a level that is age-appropriate and applicable.

 Elementary chapels include a rotation of class presentations.
 Themed presentations include music, Scripture recitations and dramatic arrangements.
 Guests are welcome to attend as these students present important spiritual lessons to their peers.

 Middle school chapels often follow a particular theme throughout the school year, and the services are oriented to and targeted for the needs of middle school students.
 Students contribute to chapel by providing instrumental or vocal special numbers.

 High school students attend combined academy/university chapel services once a week.
 Twice each week high school chapel may include a message and testimonies, a student body program, class meetings, or special Academy assemblies.

 High school students have the privilege of participating in Bob Jones University’s annual Bible Conference, a time that is not only a break from regular classes but also a time of great inspiration to students and faculty alike.